 However, we must re-wind because before even planting a single vine, a vast amount of research went into this project.
-They visited numerous UK vineyards both big and small, read books written by Viticulture experts, joined Wine GB*, and enquired with professional contractors and consultants in order to give their vineyard the best start.
+They visited numerous UK vineyards both big The planning & ground prep stages and small, read books written by Viticulture experts, joined Wine GB*, and enquired with professional contractors and consultants in order to give their vineyard the best start.

 They eventually decided upon an approach which used professional consultants for the planning and set-up, expert contractors for the planting, and their own hard graft for the balance.

 Armed with a Viticulture Course from Plumpton College and an incredibly positive attitude, they were ready to get started.

 A Viticulture Consultant assessed the land, soil, aspect, and weather of their region in order to recommend 3 grape varieties which will give the best chance of a good yield; Seyval Blanc, Pinot Noir, and Phoenix.

 This was a crucial element of the process as vines require 3 years of growth before they are ready for their first harvest.
 Without professional knowledge their efforts (and hard-earned money) might have been wasted by planting the wrong varieties for their unique conditions.